SigitaZaromskiene/Vinted/README.md

-# SFE24 Lunch App

-## Tech Stack

-Project is setup using Vite (React / TypeScript), PostCSS, Jest, React Testing Library.
+Project is setup using Vite (React / TypeScript), SCSS modules.

 ## How to setup and run the project